Sun Dried Tomato Pasta is a delicious Italian dish created with homemade marinara sauce, kalamata olives, cavatappi pasta, and sun dried tomatoes.

 What's Special About This Recipe?

 Sun Dried Tomato Pasta is a vegetarian dish that's near and dear to my heart.
 I'm not Italian, but I love Italian food.
 Over the years, my sweet Italian friends have shared a few of their recipes with me.
 Some have been family heirlooms, while others were scribbled out on a piece of notebook paper.

-I’ve found that Italians are a lot like southerners when it comes to food.
-They’re passionate about it.
-Once they’re finished with one meal, they’re talking about another.
+I've found that Italians are a lot like southerners when it comes to food.
+They're passionate.
+Once they're finished with one meal, they're talking about another.
 Southerners do the same thing.
 Imagine that!

 My Italian friend, Jeanne, taught me how to make her special marinara sauce.
 The memory of cooking together in her kitchen will always be dear to me.
 She shared a couple of secrets which inspired me to make Sun Dried Tomato Pasta for you.

 A good marinara sauce starts with the best tomatoes.
 San Marzano tomatoes are a product of Italy and known for their exceptional quality.
 There are many brands of San Marzano tomatoes and every Italian has their favorite.
 I've had good results using crushed tomatoes with puree (ad) by Cento.

 The type of pasta you use is equally as important.
 For this recipe, I like cavatappi pasta (ad) made by De Cecco.
 It has a unique shape with ridges to absorb the sauce.

 Sun Dried tomatoes (ad) packed in extra virgin olive oil are absolutely delicious.
 They add meatiness to this dish and just the right amount of tanginess.
 Finally, the addition of kalamata olives (ad) gives this marinara sauce a unique flavor that I happen to crave.